pranavpr/cardinfo.github.io/_posts/2019-03-27-best-credit-cards-of-2019-in-india.md

 #### 3. HDFC Regalia First Credit Card

-{% include image.html image="hdfc-regalia-first-credit-card.jpg" alt="HDFC Regalia First Credit Card" class="cc-center" %}
+{% include image.html image="hdfc-regalia-first-credit-card.jpg" alt="HDFC Regalia First Credit Card" class="cc-center mb-3" %}

 HDFC Regalia First Credit Card is an entry level premium card from HDFC.
 Mostly it's issued for free if your salary account is with HDFC and gross monthly income is greater than Rs.
 40,000 per month.
 Below are the main highlights of this card: